 Active Recovery Enjoy some walking, biking or maybe a hike if its nice outside.
 Stay active, but don’t overdo it.

 How to Make Progress At Home

 If you stay consistent with your workouts at some point you’re going to need to make them more challenging.
 That’s the beauty of being consistent – eventually you have to establish new workouts and continue to push yourself.
 Fun huh?
 LOL

 You might be thinking “How do I progress without equipment?” – and that’s a fair question.
 The simple answer is to manipulate factors such as angles, time under tension, doing unilateral movements (one arm or one leg at a time), increasing the difficulty of basic movements such as push-ups or squats, and super-setting or even tri-setting movements to increase the density of your workload.

 These terms might seem confusing or like I’m writing in a foreign language – and I don’t blame you for feeling that way.
 The good news is that my team and I can help you with all this stuff.
-Our TRUE8 Program has both gym and home workouts that can be scaled for beginners to advanced gym lifters.
+Our Body Transformation Program has both gym and home workouts that can be scaled for beginners to advanced gym lifters.
 The program is designed to help make all this information easy to understand and simple for you to apply to your routine.
-If you want to learn more – visit the TRUE8 page here.
+If you want to learn more – visit our coaching application here.

 The Final Word on Home Workouts

 Working out at home has been an incredible asset in my workout arsenal.
 You can definitely get amazing results by working out at home – especially if you follow the advice outlined in this article.

 If you give home workouts a real change – you’ll be shocked at how much you can change your body.